wp-plugins/garees-split-gallery/readme.txt

 == Description ==
 *Garee's Split Gallery* allows you to number the images to be shown (e.g. show='1-3′) and uses the native WordPress-gallery-shortcode to do the rest.
 Break your galleries apart - but don't insert hardcoded img-tags directly.
 In addition you are able to set default-values for the gallery-shortcode.
 E.g. if you'd like your gallery-items to link to the image-file directly, you can set that default in the settings-page and no longer need to insert `file="link"` into the shortcode.

+For more information check out the official [plugin-site](http://www.garee.ch/wordpress/garees-split-gallery/)

 Main-advantages:

 * easily split your galleries